SSworup77/vrit-task-2/README.md

 # Task 2

-This task consists of the special hover effects show casing testimonials of SkillShikshya.
+This task consists of the showcasing flexibility of common components like displaying contents in different orientation and styling.
+It showcases different stages of learning journey.
 Tool used:
 1. React with typescript
 2. Vite